buzzqw/TUS/OBSS/markdown-separati/en/33-movement-and-transport.md

 ### Weight and Encumbrance

-Carrying treasures, dragon pieces, complete armor not to mention disproportionate weapons or battering rams, pulleys, and hoists, make movement difficult.
+Carrying treasures, dragon pieces, complete armor - not to mention disproportionate weapons or battering rams, pulleys, and hoists - makes movement difficult.

 When evaluating the weight carried, also consider the encumbrance!
 Carrying a 12-meter x 6-meter roll of silk is not a demanding physical activity, it will be a few kilos, but the encumbrance is such that it does not allow further load.

-There can be light but extremely bulky objects (hollow logs, silk carpets..) or small but very heavy ones (mercury spheres, gold-woven clothes), for all these objects the weight value must be reasoned also in function of the encumbrance.
+There can be light but extremely bulky objects (hollow logs, silk carpets...) or small but very heavy ones (mercury spheres, gold-woven clothes).
+For all these objects, the weight value must also be assessed in terms of encumbrance.

 Each object has its own Encumbrance value, generally **every 3 kg has 1 as an Encumbrance factor**.
 This value can also become 5kg if the object is easily transportable.
 The Encumbrance values of objects are added together to give the total load carried which is compared with the Load Capacity of the creature.